Performance Tracking > 2011 Vacation Planning |

 As June draws to a close and the actual vacation period begins, it’s time to present the results of this year’s Vacation Planning report.
 Starting May 16th we continuously monitored some of the leading online travel booking sites.

-For the purpose of this Performance Report, WebSitePulse measured not only the performance of the websites home pages, but a typical complete web transaction representative for the End Users' interactions with the website.
+For the purpose of this Report, we measured not only the performance of the websites’ home pages, but a typical complete web transaction from an End User’s point of view – going to the Home page, choosing a destination and a vacation period, browsing the search results and selecting a hotel.
 The Reports measured Uptime and Response Time as the most important metrics for the availability and the reliability of any web-based operation, critical for the End Users' overall online experience.
 Measurements of the multi-step online transactions were made every 15 minutes, simultaneously from four different monitoring locations.

 The summarized numbers and averages for the entire monitoring period are shown in the tables below:

 Iavor Marinoff, CEO

 Performance and availability are measured for a typical travel-related booking web transaction at 15 minute monitoring interval, every day, 24/7.
 The WebSitePulse application monitoring service is used to collect data and to create the reports.

 The steps in each transaction are comparable for all websites, and reflect the real online buyers' experience.
 The simultaneous monitoring is performed from four locations of the WebSitePulse global monitoring network: San Francisco, CA; Washington, DC; Sydney, Australia, and Amsterdam, Netherlands.
 In case of a detected malfunction or unavailability, the system performs automated error verification from four independent resources and only after the above procedure is performed and has returned consistent results, the detected error is confirmed, recorded, and included in the daily performance reports.
 In these cases, an advanced WebSitePulse exclusive feature comes into play - Forced Monitoring -, which automatically switches to a 3 minute monitoring interval for increased accuracy.